MicrosoftDocs/minecraft-creator/creator/TestAPI/Content/EntityAPI/Examples/Filters/inactivity_timer.md

 # inactivity_timer

-Tests if the specified duration in seconds of inactivity for despawning has been reached.
+Tests if the specified duration in seconds of inactivity.

 ## Parameters